KeyWeeUsr/KrySA/docs/source/gettingstarted.rst

 - `MatPlotLib <https://pypi.python.org/pypi/matplotlib>`_

 There's no executable for KrySA yet, you'll need to install it from source and run with Python until there is a release available.
-Don't worry, it'll be explained later.

 Minimum system requirements
 ---------------------------